 Lambeth Council: 0207 926 1000

 Lewisham Animal Welfare: 0208 314 2098

 Collected dogs may be taken to Battersea Dogs and Cats Home during opening hours and can be reclaimed provided the appropriate fee is paid.
 You can also take stray dogs to Battersea Dogs and Cats Home yourself.
 Contact them direct for directions, opening hours and to check if space is available:

 Details of lost and found dogs can be given to your local Dog Warden Service.

 You may also wish to contact Battersea Dogs and Cats Home.

 Every dog in a public place is required to wear a collar with the name and address of the owner attached to it.
 The owner, or any person in charge of it, is guilty of an offence if it is not wearing it and the dog will be treated as a stray if found.

 Microchipping involves inserting a microchip under the skin of your pet and is a reliable method of identification as long as contact details are kept up-to-date.
 It is not an alternative to a dog collar.
-Check our events page for details of forthcoming microchipping days or telephone us on 07952 680 522 for further details.
+Check our events page for details of forthcoming microchipping days.